setoi1/Stock-Market-Discord-Bot/README.md

 ## Description

-A simple discord bot that can pull user stats using commands and APIs.
+A simple discord bot with various functions built in for users

 ## Features